 Women are also leading the way in integrating technology into landscaping.
 For example, Kate Orff, a landscape architect, uses data-driven designs to solve problems associated with the environment.
 Her work on projects like the Living Breakwaters in New York shows how innovative, ecologically focused designs can reduce the effects of climate change and make communities more resilient.

 Additionally, women are champions of landscaping sustainability.
-They emphasise water conservation, native plants, and natural practices.
+They emphasize water conservation, native plants, and natural practices.
 Leaders such as Claudia West, co-author of “Planting in a Post-Wild World,“ advocate for biodiverse, resilient landscapes that support local ecosystems.

 Prominent Women Figures in Landscaping